learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Angular.md

 ### [Resources](#resources-1)

 ## Introduction
-Angualr is a framework which allows people to create responsive single page web apps.
+Angular is a framework which allows people to create responsive single page web apps.
 It is built on TypeScript and can be used to build scalable web apps, has a collection of well-integrated libraries which cover many features and several tools to help build, test and maintain your code.
 With Angular you can create single-page-application where you have a single html file where changes are rendered in the browser.
 Familiarity with HTML/CSS as well as JavaScript/TypeScript will be needed while building your web app.

 ## Additional Resources
 Official Angular documentation can be found here. \